 - All candidates must have previously earned an undergraduate nursing degree from a nationally accredited university.

-- Students must have a minimum of one year of professional nursing experience prior to admission to role courses.
+- All candidates must have a minimum of three years of professional nursing experience in an acute care setting prior to admission to the Graduate Nursing Program.

 - All candidates must possess current RN licensure in the State of Maryland.